merenlab/merenlab.org/software/anvio/help/programs/anvi-pan-genome/index.md

   display: true
 ---

-A DIAMOND and MCL-based anvi&#39;o workflow for pangenomics.
-You provide genomes from anywhere (whether they are external genomes, or anvi&#39;o genome bins in collections), and it gives you back a pangenome analysis.
+An anvi&#39;o program to compute a pangenome from an anvi&#39;o genome storage.

 {% include _toc.html %}